Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Discussion

 Regarding RQ1, it has been shown that the tested MLLMs have problems not only with object identification and numerosity estimation, but also with the concept of quantification itself.
 In particular, the experimental results show that the models' use of the quantifiers do not always comply with set theoretic definitions, and do not align with humans in terms of the ranges of use, prototyicality values and the ordering of quantifiers into scales.
 We hypothesize that these problems may more generally stem from the distributional semantic approach upon which the models are built on.
 LLMs rely on statistical distributional patterns found in natural language to build their representations.
 While such an approach has been very successful in capturing the semantics of lexical words, it encounters difficulties when trying to capture the meaning of topic independent words, such as negation or numerals \citep{abrusan2018}.
 Indeed, it has been shown that (M)LLMs face challenges with the interpretation of negation \citep{nadeem2024} and arithmetic \citep{guo2025your}.
 Given that quantification builds on notions such numerosity estimation and cardinality differences, these problems may have permeated into the representation of quantification.
 In text-based tasks, the systems might be able to replicate superficial correlations, but in multimodal tasks where the meaning of the quantifiers is essential to carry the specific tasks, these problems might be more salient, as demonstrated in this paper.

-Regarding RQ2, the paper has shown that there are clear differences across models.
-By comparing a reasoning with a non-reasoning model, it is shown that the ordering of quantifiers into scales and their set theoretic definitions can be captured by the reasoning model (o4-mini), in stark contrast to the non-reasoning one (GPT-4o).
+Regarding RQ2, the paper has shown that there are clear differences across models types.
+By comparing thinking with instruct models, it has been shown that the ordering of quantifiers into scales and their set theoretic definitions can be captured by the thinking model, in stark contrast to instruct ones.
 As briefly commented in the introduction, the key difference between these model types is that the former is further trained via Reinforcement Learning on verifiable problems to create long chains of thought \citep{OpenAI2024}.
-These type of training has been shown to improve the numerical accuracy of the models in mathematical and coding tasks; a result that is also replicated in this study in the vision domain, as o4-mini significantly improved object identification and counting in comparison to GPT-4o (Section \ref{subsec-results-counting}).
-Given that o4-mini excels at numerical tasks, it is not surprising that in the domain of quantifiers (which interface with the numerical domain), o4-mini outperforms GPT-4o.
-However, RL seems to be insufficient to fully capture the meaning of the quantifiers, as o4-mini still behaves differently from humans, mostly in terms of typicality values and ranges of use.
+This type of training has been shown to improve the numerical accuracy of the models in mathematical and coding tasks; a result that is also replicated in this study in the vision domain, as o4-mini significantly improved object identification and counting in comparison to GPT-4o (Section \ref{subsec-results-counting}).
+Given that o4-mini excels at numerical tasks, it is not surprising that in the domain of quantifiers (which interface with the numerical domain), these models outperformed general purpose ones.
+However, RL seems to be insufficient to fully capture the meaning of the quantifiers, thinking models still behave differently from humans, mostly in terms of typicality values and ranges of use.
 We hypothesize that this might be due to the methodology relying on a ground truth answer, but lacking training on the intra-speaker variability that emerges when (scalar) implicatures are used by humans.